msanguineti/terii/README.md

 });
 ```

-Head over to the [basic demo](https://beedle-basic-demo.hankchizljaw.io/) to see this in action 🚀
+Head over to the [basic demo](https://terii-basic-demo.hankchizljaw.io/) to see this in action 🚀

 ## Acknowledgements

+Thanks to [Andy Bell](https://github.com/hankchizljaw) for its initial work (named [Beedle](https://github.com/hankchizljaw/terii)).
+It goes without saying that without that project, `terii` would not exist.

+Terii is the japanese name of the character Beedle (see [below](#original-acknowledgements-by-andy-bell))

+### Original acknowledgements by Andy Bell

 Thanks to [Eli Fitch](https://twitter.com/EliFitch/) for giving me the idea to call this Beedle.
 This matches my preference to call my little projects names based on Zelda.
 [Here's Beedle from Zelda](https://zelda.gamepedia.com/Beedle).